 - A closed-loop system that allows them to monitor all aspects of production from start to finish.

-- This also helps them track problems quickly and correct them in a timely manner which helps keep costs low while also ensuring product quality remains high.
+- This also helps them track and correct problems quickly, which helps keep costs low while ensuring product quality remains high.

 - Highly centralized, which can lead to lower quality control in some locations.

-- Lack of vertical integration can lead to higher costs and less flexibility.
+- A lack of vertical integration can lead to higher costs and less flexibility.

 Apple has had a very successful market leadership strategy.
-They have been able to maintain its strong brand image by consistently producing high-quality products and providing excellent customer service.
+They have maintained its strong brand image by consistently producing high-quality products and providing excellent customer service.

 Coca-Cola is another example of excellent market leadership that has done exceptionally well in its industry.
-The company began by promoting its brand through local bottlers but soon gained enough popularity that it began selling directly to consumers as well as bottlers, distributors, retailers, and even restaurants under license agreements.
+The company began by promoting its brand through local bottlers.
+Still, it soon gained enough popularity to sell directly to consumers and bottlers, distributors, retailers, and even restaurants under license agreements.

 They have also created a variety of new flavors for their products to help keep up with the ever-changing wants of consumers.
-It is no wonder that Coca-Cola has been able to maintain its market dominance in the soft drink industry.
+It is no wonder that Coca-Cola has maintained its market dominance in the soft drink industry.

 Coca-Cola develops a long-term relationship with customers through consistent, high-quality products and services, such as customer loyalty programs (Coca-Cola Rewards), to help develop a brand identity in customers’ minds; this helps increase brand loyalty.